 errors folder, because

-.* applies to the files under them.
+/ applies to any files in these folders.
 If you’re not sure what regular expression to use, you can leave this field blank, and we’ll sync everything under the prefix.
 If you’re feeling particularly bold, you can learn to write your own regex using Tutorialspoint’s Java - Regular Expressions documentation and test it out using this tool.

 The file type is used to let Fivetran know that even files without a file extension ought to be parsed as this file type.
 For example, if you have an automated CSV output system that saves files without a .csv extension, you can specify the CSV type and we will sync them correctly as CSVs.
 Selecting “infer” will let Fivetran infer from a file’s extension (